nevingeorge/ALMA/README.md

 Example input files can be found in the GitHub repository.

 In SUBA.java, change the file name in the SUBAtoUFA function to the name of the intended input file.

-To run either program, in Terminal/Command Prompt change your current directory to the folder containing Mod2_MA.class and SUBA.class and input the command "java Mod2_MA" or "java SUBA" into the command line.

 ## Author: Nevin George